alertbox/todomvc-cucumber-protractor/README.md

 - [Visual Studio Code]()
   > Recommended extensions are mentioned in the [`extensions.json`]().
 This should automatically appear in your Extensions pane once open the code base.

-## Build and Run

-If you want to understand how starter kit works or want to debug an issue or build your automation test suite, you'll want to get the source code, build it, and run it locally.

-### Getting the source Code
+### Build and run from source

 First, fork or create a new repo using the starter template.
-Then, clone your repo locally:
+Then, clone your repo locally.

 With VS Code: